-10th tardy - the student will be placed on a tardy intervention contract.
-The student will also meet with a guidance counselor prior to being assigned out-of-school suspension.
+10th tardy - the administrator will request a parent/legal guardian tardy conference and the student will be placed on a tardy intervention contract.
+The student will also meet with a guidance counselor prior to being assigned out-of-school-suspension (OSS)

-11th thru 13th tardy - the student will be assigned 1 full day of OSS.
+11th thru 13th tardy - the student will be assigned out of school suspension (OSS.).
 High school students will also lose driving privileges at the 10th tardy for at least 30 days.
-If a student continues to drive during the 30 days of revoked privileges, then the student's driving privileges will be revoked for the remainder of the year.
+If a student continues to drive during the 30 days of revoked privileges, then the students driving privileges will be revoked fpr the remainder of the year.

-14th tardy - the student will be assigned 1 full day of OSS for each additional tardy after the 14th tardy.
+14th tardy - the student will be assigned out of school suspension, OSS for each additional